 Hiring or Tiring Recruitment Process?
-Why Are So Many Businesses Getting It So Wrong
+Why So Many Businesses Getting It So Wrong.

-Just before Christmas I found that the majority of our team at Precision Sourcing were getting frustrated with recruitment processes.
+Just before Christmas I found that the majority of our team at Precision Sourcing were getting frustrated with the recruitment process.
 This was across a number of clients.

 So frustrated that some are no longer clients.

 · Weeks and sometimes months between interviews… “we are really busy right now”

 · Hiring managers not turning up for interviews…. “sorry I had an escalation to deal with”

 · Cancelling interviews at the last minute….. “something’s come up can we reschedule”

 · Lack of communication…… “they’re not a no but we will come back to you”

 · No communication….left message left message left message.
 Silence.